aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

 const lb = new elbv2.NetworkLoadBalancer(this, 'LB', {
   vpc,
-  internetFacing: true,
   ipAddressType: elbv2.IpAddressType.DUAL_STACK,
 });
 ```

-Restrictions for a dualstack Network Load Balancer:
-* It must be internet-facing
-* You cannot add UDP or TCP_UDP listeners to it
+You cannot add UDP or TCP_UDP listeners to a dualstack Network Load Balancer.

 ## Targets and Target Groups